 Asphalt Composition Shingles

-Driftwood Builders Roofing offers top-quality asphalt shingles from many of the leading makers in the industry, in a dazzling variety of styles and colors.
-Basic options to consider include:
+Driftwood Builders Roofing offers top-quality asphalt shingles from many of the leading makers in the industry – including GAF, Tamko, and Owens Corning – all which come in a dazzling variety of styles and colors.

 The traditional 3-tab shingle is so named because it comes in a strip with notches that give the illusion of separate shingles.
-This style was the kind you used to see practically everywhere, and it can perform its essential tasks admirably for many years.
-But from a cosmetic standpoint, the unvaried, rather “flat” look of this style has lost ground in recent years to more textured styles.
+This shingle style was the kind you used to see practically everywhere, and it can perform its essential tasks admirably for many years.
+From a cosmetic standpoint, though, the unvaried, rather “flat” look of this shingle style has lost ground in recent years to more textured styles.

 You may hear the dimensional or architectural shingle referred to as a “laminated shingle” due to the distinctive nature of its construction.
-The lamination process that combines multiple layers of asphalt and fiberglas not only add durability and long life; the relatively heavy shingle also appears more three-dimensional on your roof.
+The lamination process that combines multiple layers of asphalt and fiberglass not only add durability and long life; the relatively heavy shingle also appears more three-dimensional on your roof, which provides a more desirable look from the street view.
 The dimensional shingle has largely replaced the 3-tab shingle in popularity.

-The luxury shingle is a top-of-the-line product meant to serve as a replacement for (or alternative to) cedar shake roofing.
-Our roofing company may recommend this product to complement certain styles of high-end or custom homes.
+The Designer shingle is a top-of-the-line product meant to serve as a replacement for (or alternative to) cedar shake roofing.
+The rows of square shingles give the effect of a Jack-o’-lantern’s teeth, hence the name.
+Our roofing company may recommend this product to complement certain architectural styles of high-end or custom homes.